Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 19 Januari 2026 03.32.01 UTC
+- WIB: Senin, 19 Januari 2026 04.26.48 UTC
-- WITA: Senin, 19 Januari 2026 04.32.01 UTC
+- WITA: Senin, 19 Januari 2026 05.26.48 UTC
-- WIT: Senin, 19 Januari 2026 05.32.01 UTC
+- WIT: Senin, 19 Januari 2026 06.26.48 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: motivational
+Kategori: inspirational